0xShiroKuma/0xShiroKuma.github.io/Discovery/Web.md

   - DNS subdomains (with wildcard support).
   - Virtual Host names on target web servers.
   - Open Amazon S3 buckets

+## Subdomain discovery

+### Tools
 - [**Go**] [getallurls (gau)](https://github.com/lc/gau) fetches known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, and Common Crawl for any given domain.
 For Subdomain-Enumeration.
+- [**Online**] [Subdomainfinder](https://subdomainfinder.c99.nl/] a tool which performs an advanced scan over the specified domain and tries to find as many subdomains as possible.
+While scanning it also checks whether the domain is tunneling through CloudFlare.

 ## WebSite crawling